Nevenall/sufficient-reason/System/Working Magick.md

   ~ Other worlds and their entities.

   Time
-  ~ Perception and flow of temporal nature.
+  ~ Perception and flow of temporal reality.

+## Breaking it Down

-  Once your effect is clear enough
+  Once your effect is clear enough to see what Spheres are involved, you can determine dice and roll.

   > For example: You need to cross a gap between two building to escape some technocratic agents.
 Your *Effect* is to take a quick herbal conconction to enhance your musculature, making it possible to leap the distance.
 This clearly invokes your Occult skill and Herbalism specialty.
 Enhancing your own body requires using the Life Sphere.